Equality at North Borough Junior School

 At North Borough, we have a team of trained Young Language Ambassadors, who are chosen for their maturity and ability to communicate well.
 They speak a range of languages and are supported by the EAL Co-Ordinator to make new EAL children feel welcome and safe.
 You may be shown around by an ambassador when you visit the school and they can answer any questions that you or your child may have, in your home language where possible.
 They may then meet with your child regularly to ensure that school procedures and special days and trips are fully explained and that your child is happy and settled.
 Any concerns will be reported back to the EAL Co-Ordinator, who will discuss them with your child’s teacher so that any problems can be resolved quickly.

-Our Language Fair is held in school every October and is now in its 4th year.
+Our Cultural Celebration Day is held in school every October and is now in its 4th year.
 It is hugely popular with staff, parents and pupils and is a chance for North Borough to celebrate the diversity that makes it the vibrant school that it is.
 For one day a year, our school hall is transformed into a multi- cultural fair, with stalls, run by families, representing countries from all over the world.
 These families share their cultures through food, religious artefacts, clothing, games, music, art and sport, with each class visiting the fair during the day.
 It is then open to other parents at the end of the afternoon.
 It is a wonderful opportunity for families to meet new friends and for the children to learn about the cultures and traditions of their classmates.
 Furthermore, each class chooses a country to study for that day, and celebrates the art, music and geography of that country.

 Information about the fair is given out each September.
 We rely on families to make it a great day and strive to have all of our countries represented.
 It gives an immense sense of pride to our EAL pupils and is an excellent way to promote diversity within our school community.
 It is attended by the Mayor of Maidstone or a representative and is photographed for the local newspaper.
 Members of staff from other local schools also attend.